dclaxto1/Tableau/README.md

 **The busiest day for citibike was June 4th, 2022.
 There were 4,245 rides taken on that day**

 ## Dashboards and Stories
 Use your visualizations (not necessarily all of them) to design a dashboard for each phenomenon.
-The dashboards should be accompanied by an analysis explaining why the phenomenon may be occurring.
+The dashboards should be accompanied by an analysis explaining why each phenomenon may be occurring.

 Create the following visualization for city officials: